 Compelling user stories.

 Throughout my 3+ years at Mango Health, I had the privilege of interviewing over 100 users.
 I began interviewing people as mostly a form of content generation – a way to generate “user testimonials” to share with partners and our community.
-However, interviewing became my favorite part of my job, and ultimately why I moved into user experience: hearing our chronic disease stories reminded me of why our mission was so important, and their gratitude for our work became the reason why I came to work every day.
+However, interviewing became my favorite part of my job, and ultimately why I moved into user experience: hearing their stories reminded me of why I came to work every day.

 The “Jobs To Be Done” framework.